 Seeking Compensation for the Abuse You Experienced

 If you have been abused by a parent or another adult, or if you are the parent or caregiver of a child that has been abused, you may feel lost and confused as to your legal rights.
-Child abuse is a horrific experience that can have long lasting consequences on your emotional and mental health.
+Child abuse is a horrific experience that can have long-lasting consequences on your emotional and mental health.
 It is important that children who experience abuse understand they are not alone, and the abuse is not their fault.

 If you were abused, the compassionate attorney team at Stein & Shulman, LLC, is here to help.
-We work closely with our clients while maintaining confidentiality and respecting our clients’ needs for sensitivity.
+We work closely with our clients while maintaining the confidentiality and respecting our clients’ needs for sensitivity.
 Our lawyers have dedicated our careers to helping those who have been wrongly injured, including the victims of parental abuse.

 What Constitutes Child Abuse?

 Child abuse encompasses anything that places a child’s emotional or physical health and development in danger.
 Abuse can constitute physical abuse, emotional abuse, sexual abuse, or neglect.

 Physical child abuse that results in injury could include: